 Finance and Audit Manager (BTPA)

-A Finance and Audit Manager is required for a permanent role paying £52,519.58 to £62,212.31 (dependent on experience) plus £2,835 London Allowance per annum with British Transport Police Authority (BTPA) based in Force Headquarters, Camden, London.
+A Finance and Audit Manager is required for a permanent role on a full time or part time basis paying £52,519.58 to £62,212.31 pro rata (dependent on experience) plus £2,835.11 London Allowance per annum with British Transport Police Authority (BTPA) based in Force Headquarters, Camden, London.

 This role is currently hybrid with 40% office based and 60% home working but there is flexibility.

 The British Transport Police Authority (BTPA) is the independent oversight body of the British Transport Police (BTP).
 It was formally established under the Railways and Transport Safety Act 2003 and is responsible for ensuring an efficient and effective police force for rail operators, their staff and passengers.
 Its duties and functions are similar to those of the Scottish Police Authority or a Police and Crime Commissioner in England and Wales, but it oversees a force that is responsible for policing a much wider area – the railways of Great Britain.